Triumph Dolomite: Background

 Triumph were however dissatisfied with the market performance of the 1300; although it had been moderately successful, the higher price and greater complexity meant sales never reached the levels of the simpler and cheaper Herald which preceded it.
-In an attempt to improve matters, the car was comprehensively re-engineered.
+In an attempt to improve matters, the car was comprehensively reengineered.
 Launched in September 1970, the Triumph Toledo was a cheaper and more basic variant of the 1300, but with conventional rear-wheel drive.
 This new model was assembled alongside the now larger-engined front-wheel drive version (the Triumph 1500) which was launched at the same time as the Toledo.

 Design and reception

 The Triumph Dolomite was unveiled at the London Motor Show in October 1971 as the successor for the upmarket variants of front-wheel drive designs, and to replace the six-cylinder Triumph Vitesse, a sporting relative of the Herald.
 Due to a number of strikes and other industrial upsets, the car was not reported to be in full production until October 1972.
 The name "Dolomite" had been used by Triumph for a range of models prior to the Second World War and this was revived for the new car.
 The Dolomite used the longer bodyshell of the front wheel drive Triumph 1500, but with the majority of the running gear carried over from the rear-wheel drive Triumph Toledo.

 Initially, the only version available used the new slant-four 1,854 cc engine, which mated an alloy overhead cam (OHC) head to an iron block, providing 91 bhp which offered sprightly performance.
 This was a version of the engine that the company was already providing to Saab for use in their 99 model.

 The car was aimed at the new compact performance-luxury sector, vying for sales against cars such as the BMW 2002 and Ford Cortina GXL, and was offered with a high level of standard equipment, including twin headlamps, a clock, full instrumentation, luxury seats and carpets, a heated rear window, and a cigar lighter.
 Styling was similar to the Triumph 1500, with some updates such as a black painted rear panel, vinyl D-posts, and new wheel trims.
 The car was capable of 100 mph, with 60 mph coming up in just over 11 seconds.
 An overdrive gearbox was soon made available as an option and there was also an optional automatic transmission.